Colorectal cancer

 • Muti-disciplinary team meetings weekly.

-• Chemotherapy unit.
+• Nurse-led chemotherapy unit.

 • Radiotherapy service via Southend hospital.